BraveDrXuTF/VAE-GAN-in-tensorflow2/README.md

 # VAE-GAN-in-tensorflow2
-## an implementation of VAE-GAN in tensorflow2
+## An implementation of VAE-GAN in tensorflow2

 original paper: